-This article is the fourth part of a series by UNG Libraries covering some of the newest and most exciting additions to our GALILEO Database collections.
+This article is the second part of a series by UNG Libraries covering some of the newest and most exciting additions to our GALILEO Database collections.
 A new post will appear on the last Monday of every month of Academic year 2015-2016.
 Please note: login required for off-campus access to some links.

 The ProQuest Historical Newspapers: The New York Times™ database offers researchers full coverage of the New York Times from 1851 to the recent past*.
 This invaluable resource provides a record of over 160 years of significant historical events.
 It also gives students and researchers a glimpse into changing social perspectives and values over the decades.

 The ProQuest Historical Newspapers: The New York Times™(listed in GALILEO as: Historical New York Times (via ProQuest)) database is a fantastic resource for primary sources in history.
 In addition to articles by staff writers, this database includes documents like satirical cartoons, letters to the editor, classifieds, and advertisements.
 History classes could read feature articles about significant historical events, then look at related cartoons, editorials, and letters to the editor to examine the social response to the historical event.

 Sociology classes might use ProQuest Historical Newspapers: The New York Times™ to compare current and historical attitudes toward groups of people.
 For example, this 1904 classified ad page features job applicants openly discussing their own religion, ethnicity, physical appearance, and disabilities.
 This could spark a class discussion about whether these attributes are a factor in modern-day employment.

 Political science classes might use this database to examine the evolution of current hot-button political topics.
 The immigration debate didn’t originate with the 2016 Presidential election, after all!
 Students can search for “immigration” or “immigrant” within an assigned decade, then compare and contrast the issues discussed in historical articles versus current articles.